French Teaching Interns

 The French Embassy program placed French TAs in the following locations for the 2015-2016 school year: The District of Columbia, Florida, Georgia, Illinois, Louisiana, Maine, Maryland, Minnesota, Missouri, Oklahoma, Oregon, Texas, Pennsylvania, Utah, Tennessee, Texas, and Utah.

 Logistics and Cost

-Assistants at the K-12 level are sponsored for visas in the "J-1 Intern" category and work 32 hours per week.
+Teaching Interns at the K-12 level are sponsored for visas in the "J-1 Intern" category and train a minimum of 32 hours per week under a designated mentor teacher.
 Under this framework, the host school is responsible for providing:

 • Room and board in a host family (some schools ask two families to host in order to split the responsibility over two semesters)

 • Health insurance ($75 per month, arranged through the visa sponsor agency)